-NHS Birmingham and Solihull Clinical Commissioning Group is responsible for planning and buying (commissioning) health services for people living in Birmingham and Solihull.
+NHS BSOL is responsible for planning and buying (commissioning) health services for people living in Birmingham and Solihull.
 They commission services from local hospitals, GP practices and other healthcare providers.
 They have a responsibility to ensure your complaint is investigated thoroughly, where the person affected by the issue is a patient at one of their GP practices in Birmingham and Solihull.

 The Care Quality Commission (CQC) is the independent regulator of health and social care in England.
 The monitor, regulate and inspect health and social care services to make sure they meet the quality and safety needs of people.

 You can read their guide to making a complaint about a health or social care service.

 The Parliamentary and Health Service Ombudsman make final decisions on complaints that have not been resolved by the NHS in England, government departments and other UK public organisations.

 The General Medical Council helps to protect patients and improve medical education and practice in the UK by setting standards for students and doctors.
 They should be contacted only if you have serious concerns about a medical professional’s fitness to practice, rather than the level of service or treatment you receive.

 Find out how to raise a concern about a doctor.

 General Optical Council is the regulator of Opticians in UK and as such has regulatory powers to issue warnings, suspension or remove Opticians from the register.

 Find out how to complain about an optician.